Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Lesson07.md

 ### Heroku Deployment (10 min)

 Deploying your bot means it will run forever --- even if your computer is turned off!

-Use this sample script to deploy your bot to Heroku:
+**Use this sample script to deploy your bot to Heroku**:

 ```bash
 $ git clone git@github.com:PROJECT_NAME/REPO_NAME.git